Kepner Income Tax

-The Kepner Income Tax is an approach to taxation, suggested in the United States, that would collect on a progressive income tax (with no deductions, credits or exemptions) and an estate tax.
-It would repeal the corporate tax and payroll taxes (including Federal Insurance Contributions Act tax (FICA)).
-All income, from whatever source, would be taxed the same (i.e., whether income from wages, dividends, interest or capital gains).
+The Kepner Income Tax is an approach to taxation, suggested in the United States, that would collect on a progressive income tax with no deductions, credits or exemptions, and an estate tax.
+It would repeal the corporate tax and payroll taxes, including Federal Insurance Contributions Act tax (FICA).
+All income, from any source, would be taxed the same (i.e., whether income from wages, dividends, interest or capital gains).
 The plan was proposed by Hayden Kepner of the law firm Arnall Golden Gregory.

 Kepner states that such a tax system would be transparent, easily understandable, could fit on a post-card, and everyone who earns an income would pay taxes.
 The plan would expand the tax base and he suggests that it would have an incentive to keep federal spending at modest levels (under our current system, approximately 50% pay no income taxes and may not have the incentive to try to keep federal spending in control).
 The personal income tax would be made up of three progressive rates: 15%, 25%, and 35% (locked together to prevent raising of one rate without raising the others).
 The estate tax would apply an annual wealth tax of 1-2%, which would be similar to property taxes currently administered at the state level, but would include all property (i.e., stocks, bonds, real property) above a threshold amount.